devuri/plugin-release-deploy-action/README.md

 ### Build Output

 **Build Directory**
-The `build-dir` must contain your final plugin files ready for deployment.
-This typically corresponds to the `trunk/` directory in WordPress.org's SVN structure.
+The `build-dir` contains your unpacked plugin files ready for WordPress.org SVN deployment.
+When `deploy-to-wporg` is `'true'`, the 10up action syncs this directory to the WordPress.org repository's `trunk/` (and creates tags from it).

 **Zip File**
-The `zip-file` must exist before the upload step.
-This is automatically created by ZipIt when `use-zipit` is `'true'`, or by your custom build process when `use-zipit` is `'false'`.
+The `zip-file` is your packaged plugin archive uploaded to GitHub Releases.
+This file is automatically created by ZipIt when `use-zipit` is `'true'`, or by your custom build process when `use-zipit` is `'false'`.
+The zip file and build directory can (but don't have to) contain the same files—they serve different distribution channels.

 ### WordPress.org Deployment